WenHao2130/kernelsu_patcher/README.md

 ```

 ## Build

 ```
 gcc boot-patch.c -o boot-patch
 ```

+## Tips

+`ksuinit` is in the KernelSU repositorie, it is located in `/userspace/ksud/bin/<arch>/ksuinit`

+You can also [click here](https://raw.githubusercontent.com/tiann/KernelSU/main/userspace/ksud/bin/aarch64/ksuinit) to download the aarch64 architecture's `ksuinit`

 ## Other

 My code level is very low, I can only achieve usability.